rapid7/insightconnect-plugins/rapid7_insightvm/help.md

 #### Asset Vulnerability Solution

-This action is used to determin the details required to remediate vulnerabilities on a given asset..
+This action returns the highest-superceding rollup solutions for a list of vulnerabilities on an asset..

 ##### Input